xaxxon/v8toolkit/README.md

         context_helper->run("println('Hello JavaScript World!');");
     }

 Working backwards, a context is the container in which JavaScript code actually runs.
-Any changes made to globally accessible objects remains in the context and will be seen any other JavaScript run within that same context.
+Any changes made to globally accessible objects in a context persist and will be seen any other JavaScript run within that same context.

-An isolate contains any number of relatex context objects.
-Objects in a context can be moved to another context in the same isolate.
-An isolate can be customized so that all contexts created after the customization share that customization.
-In the example above, if we made another context by callig isolate_helper->create_context(), it would also have access to the print helpers added by add_print().
-However if another isolate were made, contexts created from it would not have the print helpers unless add_print() was also called on that second isolate.
-Also, only one thread can be in any context in a given isolate.
-If you want multiple threads running JavaScript, you must have multiple isolates (which prevents directly moving javascripts between them since they are different isolates).
+An isolate contains the necessary state for any number of related context objects.
+An isolate can also be customized so that all contexts created after the customization share that customization.
+In the example above, if we made another context by calling isolate_helper->create_context() a second time, this second context would also have access to println().
+However, if a second isolate were made, contexts created from it would not have the print helpers unless add_print() were also to be called on the second isolate.
+Lastly, regardless of how many contexts exist within an isolate, only one of them can be active at a time.
+If you want multiple threads running JavaScript, you must have multiple isolates.

-PlatformHelper manages the per-process configuration for V8 and creating isolates.
+PlatformHelper manages the per-process configuration for V8 and is used to create isolates.
 It has no interaction with your JavaScript execution.
+Simply call the static ::init() method on it once and V8 is ready to go.

 #### Exposing C++ functions to javascript

-Simply running pure javascript isn't interesting, though.
+Simply running pure javascript as in the previous example just isn't interesting, though.
 We want to cross the boundary between JavaScript and C++ seemlessly.
-Skipping the boilerplate in the first example, here's how to call a custom C++ function from JavaScript.  (i = isolate_helper, c = context_helper)
+Skipping some of the boilerplate in the previous example, here's how to call a custom C++ function from JavaScript.

-    // just a normal function, nothing special about it int add_numbers(int i, int j)
+    // just a normal function, nothing special about it int add_numbers(int x, int y)
     {
-        return i + j;
+        return x + y;
     }

     auto i = PlatformHelper::create_isolate();